 Built in two segments a few years apart, the Monadnock captures the turning point in high-rise construction.
-Its northern half, designed in 1891 by Burnham & Root, was erected with traditional load-bearing masonry walls (6 feet deep at the base).
+Its northern half, designed in 1891 by Burnham & Root, was erected with traditional load-bearing masonry walls (6-feet deep at the base).
 In 1893 Holabird & Roche designed its southern half, which rose around the soon-to-be-common steel skeleton.
 The building's stone-and-brick exterior, shockingly unornamented for its time, led one critic to liken it to a chimney.
 The lobby is equally spartan: lined on either side with windowed shops, it's essentially a corridor, but one well worth traveling.
-Walk it from end to end and you'll feel like you're stepping back in time.
+Walk it from end to end and you'll feel as if you're stepping back in time.